 Table YW1.
 Birth Country of Parents and Grandparents

 Note: This table is based on R00384.00-R00389.00 in the 1968 interview.

 3 Andorra, Azores, Gibraltar, Gozo, Greece, Italy, Liechtenstein, Malta, Monaco, Portugal, San Marino, Spain, Trieste, Vatican City, Europe--Country not specified.

 4 Mexico, Central America, South America.

-Information was also collected during the initial interview about the living arrangements of Older Men respondents when they were 15 years old, including with whom the respondent lived and whether the residence was in a large or small city or in the country.
+Information was also collected during the initial interview about the living arrangements of respondents when they were 14 years old, including with whom the respondent lived and whether the residence was in a large or small city or in the country.
 In addition, the survey collected the occupation and the highest grade completed of the respondents' parents.
 In 1978, the respondent was again asked whether her mother worked when she was a teenager.
 If so, follow-up questions asked about her mother's occupation and about the respondent's perception of how her mother felt about working.
 The 1968 survey also asked whether magazines and newspapers were available in the respondent's home at age 14 and whether the respondent or someone in the household had a library card.
 In 1973, the survey asked the respondent whether a language other than English was spoken in the home when she was a child and, if so, which language.

 Related Variables: In each survey, information is collected on all members of the respondent's household; see the Household Composition section for details.
 More information about the respondent's background is available in the Race, Ethnicity & Nationality section.